 - Gold is back to a slight oversold and is holding important support, however, it is forming a bit of a downtrend from recent highs.

 - With the "QE4" back in play, the "safety trade" may be off the table for a while.
-We are moved our stops up and took half our position out of the portfolio last week.
+We are moved our stops up and took half our position out of the portfolio previously.

 - Short-Term Positioning: Neutral

-- Last week: Sold 1/2 position
+- o Last week: Hold remaining position.

-- o This week: Hold remaining position.
+- o This week: Hold position.

 - Stop-loss for whole position moved up to \$137.50

 - Long-Term Positioning: Neutral